British police to join Thai investigation into tourist murders

 Details of the agreement were yet to be worked out, but would involve "close coordination" between Thai authorities and the British Embassy in Bangkok, said Col. Weerachon Sukondhapatipak, the deputy spokesman of Thailand's Army, which seized power in a May coup.

-Thai authorities have been criticised for what has been seen as a shambolic investigation into the murders, including a slew of false leads and concerns over lapses in investigative procedure.
+Thai authorities have been criticized for what has been seen as a shambolic investigation into the murders, including a slew of false leads and concerns over lapses in investigative procedure.

-Police now allege that two workers from neighbouring Myanmar, Zaw Lin and Win Zaw Htun, both 21, committed the murders.
+Police now allege that two workers from neighboring Myanmar, Zaw Lin and Win Zaw Htun, both 21, committed the murders.

 Police have said they have obtained confessions as well as DNA evidence from Witheridge that matches both men, although concerns have been raised over the validity of the evidence.